Krishan-Duhan/test/README.md

 # test
-All my personal coding exercises of Data Structures.
+Few of my personal coding exercises of Data Structures.